1 Part Course |

 • Practical checklist for advisers

-Redcliffe's Family Investment Companies trainer is a Director and Head of Corporate Tax at an award winning firm of tax advisers providing support to accountants, tax advisers, solicitors and their clients.
+Redcliffe's family investment company tax trainer is a Director and Head of Corporate Tax at an award-winning firm of tax advisers.
+They provide support to accountants, tax advisers, solicitors and their clients.

 He specialises in complex corporate tax matters, including: